irinabov/docker-qpid-dispatch-router/README.md

 Examples:

-   docker build -t irinabov/docker-qpid-dispatch-router . | tee build.log
+Build the image using latest released versions of proton and dispatch (defined by Dockerfile): docker build -t irinabov/docker-qpid-dispatch-router . | tee build.log

-   docker build --build-arg version=devel -t irinabov/docker-qpid-dispatch-router:devel . | tee build.log
+Build the image using snapshot of upstream code: docker build --build-arg version=devel -t irinabov/docker-qpid-dispatch-router:devel . | tee build.log

-   docker build --build-arg proton=0.17.0 --build-arg dispatch=0.8.0 -t irinabov/docker-qpid-dispatch-router . | tee build.log
+Build the image using latest released versions of proton and dispatch (defined by build arguments): docker build --build-arg proton=0.17.0 --build-arg dispatch=0.8.0 -t irinabov/docker-qpid-dispatch-router . | tee build.log

 ## Using the image